ChrisMalnick/xx3dsfml/README.md

 Installing xx3dsfml is as simple as compiling the xx3dsfml.cpp code.
 A Makefile utilizing the Make utility and g++ compiler is provided with the following functionality:

-1. __make__:            This will create the executable which can be executed via the ./xx3dsfml command.
+1. `make`:            This will create a systemwide executable, which can be executed via the `xx3dsfml` command from any directory, and will also create an xx3dsfml user config directory.
-2. __make clean__:      This will remove all files, including the executable, created by the above command.
+2. `make clean`:      This will remove the systemwide executable along with the xx3dsfml user config directory.
-3. __make install__:    This will install the D3XX driver, including its development files.
+3. `make install`:    This will install the D3XX driver, including its development files.
-4. __make uninstall__:  This will uninstall the D3XX driver, including its development files.
+4. `make uninstall`:  This will uninstall the D3XX driver, including its development files.

-When executing the install or uninstall Makefile targets, you may be prompted for a password.
-On Mac, you may also be prompted to install the command line developer tools when attempting to execute the Make utility.
-Installing this should provide everything that's needed within the provided Makefile.
+When utilizing the Makefile, you may be prompted for a password, and on Mac, you may also be prompted to install the Apple Command Line Developer Tools first.
+Additionally, on Mac, a command line capable version of 7-Zip is required at this time.
+This is because the previous version of the D3XX driver (1.0.5) is only available as a DMG file, which 7-Zip is capable of extracting from.

 #### Controls

+- __C key__:        Toggles the logical connection to the N3DSXL.
+The N3DSXL is logically connected by default if physically connected at runtime and will be logically disconnected if physically disconnected during runtime.
 - __S key__:        Swaps between split mode and joint mode which splits the screens into separate windows or joins them into a single window respectively.
-- __C key__:        Cycles to the next cropping mode for the focused window.
-The currently supported cropping modes are for default 3DS, scaled DS, and native DS respectively.
 - __B key__:        Toggles blurring on/off for the focused window.
 This is only noticeable at 1.5x scale or greater.
 - __- key__:        Decrements the scaling by 0.5x for the focused window.
 1.0x is the minimum.
 - __= key__:        Increments the scaling by 0.5x for the focused window.
 4.5x is the maximum.
 - __[ key__:        Rotates the focused window 90 degrees counterclockwise.
 - __] key__:        Rotates the focused window 90 degrees clockwise.
+- __; key__:        Cycles to the next cropping mode for the focused window.
+The currently supported cropping modes are for default 3DS, scaled DS, and native DS respectively.
+- __' key__:        Cycles to the previous cropping mode for the focused window.
+The currently supported cropping modes are for default 3DS, scaled DS, and native DS respectively.
 - __M key__:        Toggles mute on/off.
 - __, key__:        Decrements the volume by 5 units.
 0 is the minimum.
 - __. key__:        Increments the volume by 5 units.
 100 is the maximum.